wewmuu/TuxTrouble/README.md

 # Building
 - Building instructions should be the exact same as those for KE 1.5.3.
 We haven't added any dependencies over what Kade already had.
+- if your build has missing sprites, check the filename of that sprite.
+Specifically, check the extension.
+For some reason there are sprites that had their extension capitolized and FNF's path system HATES this.
+I fixed some obvious ones in the gallery that I found, but there could easily be more.